-There are almost endless options for giving back meaningfully!
-You might donate to organizations that work toward positive changes, volunteer at a soup kitchen or animal shelter, or even travel to a developing country to teach literacy or vocational skills.
+There are almost endless options for giving back meaningfully, especially right now!
+You might donate to organizations that work toward positive changes, or pick up groceries and medicine for someone who can’t leave their home at all.
 Part of your gratitude journey is figuring out which ways of giving best resonate with your soul.

-When you commit to significant life changes, it’s only natural to run into a bit of resistance as your cells transform and adjust to their new normal.
-Hang in there and know that resistance is just part of the process of change.
-Before you know it, the intentions and goals that once felt tentative will become solid habits that are deeply ingrained in the new you, and you’ll be well on your way to a level of vibrancy you may never have imagined possible.
+When you commit to significant life changes—especially when the world feels shaky already—it’s only natural to run into a bit of resistance.
+Hang in there and know that resistance is just part of the process of meaningful change.
+Before you know it, the intentions and goals that once felt tentative will become deeply ingrained in the new you, a unique light that shines strong today and continues to bring positive energy to the better days ahead.

-Wishing you and your family the happiest, healthiest year ever!
+Wishing you and your family continued health, joy, and love.